- Bedrooms: 2

 Greylag Cottage is fully central heated and also has a woodburner in the sitting room for those cosy Autumn and winter breaks.
 It has a combi-boiler so hot water on demand.

 We provide towels (bath and hand), books and games, including colouring pens and books for the children, telephone for incoming calls only, travel cot, stair gate and highchair.
-The cottage also comes with Wi-Fi and has an i-pod dock.
+The cottage also comes with fibre broadband Wi-Fi

 'It has been a real pleasure to stay in a cottage that is clean and well equipped and obviously looked after.'